What lies beyond COVID-19?

 - There must be economic incentives that reward the professionals and those they seek to help (customers) on the ground, allowing for prosperity at the community level.

 Upholstery is a skilled trade that has defined eras in human history, inspired creativity, and preserved tradition through the ages.
 It has been answering the need to recycle, reuse and repair our furniture for generations, and will remain as a valuable player in defining the future of furniture in a circular economy.
+See the related post ‘Do we have a Furniture Waste problem? or do we have a Design Problem?’ for further insight into the challenges faced by the furniture industry as it seeks ways to optimize circularity in the industry.

 Join NaturalUpholstery.com’s mailing list to receive our monthly newsletter featuring news in the world of upholstery, tips, creative inspiration, and resources for making.